insure logo

 Non-owner car insurance can help you avoid a lapse in coverage if you’re driving frequently but don’t own a car, which will help you maintain the lowest possible premiums.
 Insurance companies frown upon interrupted coverage and may charge you higher premiums when you buy coverage again because their statistical models show that drivers who haven’t carried steady, uninterrupted insurance coverage tend to file more claims.

-“For individuals that only drive a company car, getting a non-owners policy a minimum of six months before they get a personal car could potentially save them money on insurance for when they purchase their own car.
+“For individuals that only drive a company car, getting a non-owner policy a minimum of six months before they get a personal car could potentially save them money on insurance for when they purchase their own car.
 It also provides them additional liability protection outside the employer’s base policy,” Pope says.
 But, note, the commercial auto policy does not provide coverage for employees unless it is endorsed to do so.

 Non-owner SR-22 coverage will fill the state minimum liability coverage requirement if you don’t own a car but need insurance to keep your license.
 Compulsory insurance states, such as North Carolina, require all licensed drivers to have auto insurance whether they have a car or not.